-Dr. Mathur is an associate professor of urban and regional planning at San Jose State University and has over 15 years of experience in academia, corporate sector and consulting.
-Dr. Mathur’s body of work includes more than 60 book-length manuscripts, book chapters, journal articles, working papers, conference papers/presentations, and consulting projects in the fields of urban & real estate economics, housing, public finance, international planning, growth management, land use planning, transportation planning, urban design, emergency management, and systems analysis.
+Dr. Mathur is an associate professor of urban and regional planning at San Jose State University.
+He has over 15 years of experience in academia, corporate sector, and consulting.
+His body of work includes more than 60 book-length manuscripts, book chapters, journal articles, working papers, conference papers/presentations, and consulting projects in the fields of urban & real estate economics, housing, public finance, international planning, growth management, land use planning, transportation planning, urban design, emergency management, and systems analysis.

 Book-length peer-reviewed monographs